machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ### `FunctionTools`

-`FunctionTools` is the service-provider interface for installing one or more host-managed tools into a `Genai` provider.
+`FunctionTools` is the service-provider interface for contributing host-managed tools to a `Genai` provider.

 #### Purpose

 Implement this interface when you want to contribute a reusable bundle of related tools.
+Each public method annotated with `@Function` is automatically registered as a callable tool.
 A single implementation can register one tool or many tools.

-#### Main methods

-- `applyTools(Genai provider)` registers the tool set on the target provider.
-- `setConfigurator(Configurator configurator)` optionally receives shared runtime configuration before registration.
-The default implementation does nothing.

 #### How it behaves

 A `FunctionTools` implementation is typically discovered from the classpath through Java `ServiceLoader`.
-During setup, the application can pass a `Configurator` into the implementation so it can resolve runtime-dependent values such as URLs, feature flags, credentials, tokens, or naming preferences before calling `applyTools(...)`.
+The framework scans public methods on the implementation class for `@Function` annotations, converts each annotated method into a tool registration, and adds it to the provider.

 #### Good use cases